Tacuru

-Tacuru is a city in the Brazilian state of Mato Grosso do Sul, located in the Midwest region of the country.
+Tacuru (Guarani: Takuru) is a city in the Brazilian state of Mato Grosso do Sul, located in the Midwest region of the country.
 The city is located on the border with Paraguay.
-Tacuru, which uses Guarani as an official language alongside Portuguese, is noted as one of the few cities in Brazil that have adopted an indigenous language as an official language.
+Tacuru, which uses Guarani as an official language alongside Portuguese, is one of the few cities in Brazil that have adopted an indigenous language as an official language.

 History

 In 2010, the city adopted Guarani as its official language, along with Portuguese.
 In doing so, it became the second city in the country, after São Gabriel da Cachoeira, Amazonas, to adopt an indigenous language as an official language.

 In 2013, Tacuru became the site of a large popular demonstration against proposed demarcations of Indigenous lands.

 Geography

 Tacaru is located 427 km from the state capital (Campo Grande) and 1,442 km from the federal capital (Brasília).
 The city is connected with Igautemi through the MS-295 regional highway.